 Good questions save time.
 Bad questions waste time.
 Bad questions create unnecessary back-and-forth conversations, which create frustration and conflict.
 People that ask bad questions get frustrated because they can’t get help, and people that are trying to help get frustrated because answering bad questions is so damn frustrating.

 Bad question askers usually don’t get far in their careers.
 That’s because working with them is pure frustration.
 If you were a manager and had to fire someone, you’d immediately think of people that ask bad questions.
 The only thing that saves most bad question askers is that everyone around them is bad too, and so in relative terms, they look alright.

 1. Understand the code to the best of your ability.

 - Yes really, actually do this.
 Do not rush this step.
 Most people give up way too easily here.

 - Go through line-by-line and figure out what each line does.
 Take notes, think about things that might be confusing.
 Let them sink in.

 - Use a debugger to help you.
-If you don’t know how to use a debugger or don’t know what it is, watch the video below.
+If you don’t know what this means, watch this video: